Cerebellum-Network/nodes-installation-scripts/scripts/add-validator/README.md

 # Add Validator

-This script will help us in adding the validator node to blockchain programmaticaly.
+This script will add a Validator Node to the existing Cere Network programmatically.
 <br />

 ## Requirements